-- Keep food out of the delivery room.
-The smells of food will either make mom sick or make her hungry for something she can't have.
+The smell of food will either make mom sick or make her hungry for something she can't have.

 If you're allowed in the delivery room, what you see there needs to stay there.

 The hospital staff needs to tend to mom and you need to stay out of the way.
 If there are too many people in the room, be the thoughtful one and move to the waiting room until others have left.

 If there is a complication or mom appears to be agitated or in pain – bow out of the room and wait with the others.

 Ask permission to take pictures and keep the pictures within her comfort zone.

-- Don't tell anyone unless you have permission.
-When baby is finally born don't run off to the waiting room to tell everyone unless mom and dad have given you permission.
-Some dads want the glory of walking into the waiting room to make the announcement, so don't take that from him.
+When the baby is finally born don't run off to the waiting room to tell everyone unless mom and dad have given you permission.
+Some dads want the glory of walking into the waiting room to make the announcement, so don't take that away from him.

 The laboring parents understand you want to be a part of the birthing process, but don't overstep their personal preferences.
 Some expecting parents are okay with small children being in attendance and others are vehemently against it.
-Check first and plan according to the families wishes.
+Check first and plan according to the family's wishes.